 Okay so maybe it’s more like – “what who you follow knows” or “what you know from who you follow” or “you get to know from who you follow and what they know becomes what you know” but they don’t really have the same kinda ring to it.

-Anyway, the point is in this magical, digital world there are an abundance of industry leader's kind enough to dish out their innovative tips and tricks of the trade – free of charge all before your very eyes.
+Anyway, the point is in this magical, digital world there is an abundance of industry leaders kind enough to dish out their innovative tips and tricks of the trade – free of charge all before your very eyes.
 What’s the catch I hear you ask?
 Selling your soul?
-Naming your first born in their honour?
+Naming your firstborn in their honour?

 The trade-off is simple – follow, friend, share, like, love re-tweet to your heart’s desire while you feast your brain on some top-quality industry insights and ensure you stay ahead of the game.